-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - have obtained approval from the OJK;

-- have knowledge in accordance with the business line of the company which is relevant to his or her position;
+- have knowledge in accordance with the business line of the company which is relevant to their position;

 - be able to act in good faith, honestly and in a professional manner;